Community Information Resource Centres

 - An open forum to discuss best practices, lessons learn and to educate them on issues from both a technical and policy perspective

-Over the last 10 years, W4C programme has been providing affordable, ubiquitous, and democratically controlled Internet access in rural regions of India – established over 300 access points in 35 districts of 13 states.
+Over the last 12 years, W4C programme has been providing affordable, ubiquitous, and democratically controlled Internet access in rural regions of India – established over 300 access points in 35 districts of 13 states.
 With the advent of 4g and the spread of commercialised Internet the need for these networks reduced over the years.
 Today there are more than 150 clusters who have these community networks.

 Partners, including the Ford Foundation; Association for Progressive Communications (APC); Commonwealth of Learning (COL); Media Lab Asia; Ministry of Communication and IT; Mphasis; Indus Towers; Microsoft; Ericson; Nokia; Railtel; Tata Trusts and Vodafone Foundation; Goldman Sachs; & IEEE joined in the journey of connecting the unconnected.